kristopolous/DRR/indycast.net/about.md

     $ mplayer2 http://indycast.net/rdio/at/monday_2am/2hr

-#### Should be usable by novices
-If Alice doesn't really know how to use computers that well, there is a [web front end](http://indycast.net) that explains what indycast is and has a simple and attractive user-interface that she can operate on the device of her choosing.

 #### Logos
 Logos for the podcasts are generated server-side at indycast.net so as not to require any image-processing